Travelling to & around Turku

 As you walk around Turku, you’re bound to notice the bright yellow bikes.
 These are managed by Föli, who run the public transport system here, and are available for anyone to use.
 Simply register online and then pick up a bike from any bike station.
 There are more than 40 dotted around the city.

 The bikes are designed for short-term use and it only costs €2 for the first 30 minutes.
 Just return the bike to a bike station when you’re done.
+(FYI: Föli bikes are not available right now, but we'll let you know as soon as they come back into service!)

 If you truly want to put your legs to the test, rent a bike from Carfield Bike Rental or 10Bikes.
 Carfield Bike Rental has more than 30 pick-up points throughout Southwest Finland, so you can rent a bike from one location and return it to another.